EDUCBA Logo

 combine cells example 1.8

-A date cannot be combined with a text in a cell; this can be only done by using the Text function of Excel.
+A date cannot be combined with text in a cell; this can only be done by using the Text function of Excel.

 combine cells example 1.9

-This is the result of combining date and text, which is shown below
+This is the result of combining data and text, which is shown below

 combine cells example 1.9